Frequently Asked Questions

 Please note, for information or enrolments regarding LEAP German, please contact email@example.com, Room LG8.2, Samuel Alexander Building.

-Note that priority is given to credited students (which include members of staff).
+Note that priority is given to credited students.
 You are strongly advised to send enrolment form and payment in order to try and guarantee a place.
 Priority is given to non-credited students by enrolment date, which is taken as the date payment is received.

 Receipt of payment and confirmation of a place on the course will be by email.

 All payments should be sent to the LEAP office.
-Payments can be made by cheque, payable to 'The University of Manchester', or by debit/credit card (you may request a form to the LEAP office or drop by the office with your credit/debit card).
+Payments can be made by cheque, payable to 'The University of Manchester', or by debit/credit card either in person at the LEAP office or on the phone.
+It is also possible to pay via estore (instructions to be sent on receiving application form).

 Important: As mentioned above, note that language courses are time-consuming and you are advised not to join a course if you do not have the time, energy or dedication they require.